Eddie Miró: Entertainment career

-Miró began his career in entertainment as a singer, writer, and comedian.
+As a high schooler, Miró worked at Radio Río.
+While working there, Alicia Moreda introduced him to producer Tommy Muñiz, who contracted him to work at the headquarters of Producciones Tommy Muñiz during the summer.
+In 1954, Miró participated in a competition hosted by television show Capitán Colgate, tying with a routine that was completed with the help of Muñiz.
+While attending the RUM, he would make occasional appearances in television.
+Muñiz eventually created a program with Miró in mind, Lotus lo divierte, in which he introduced the band Charlie Miró y sus pájaros locos.
+The characters of Elpidio and Reguerete migrated to Garata deportiva where they represented the Criollos de Caguas and Cangrejeros de Santurce, while Rivera defended the Senadores de San Juan and Miró the Indios de Mayagüez.
+With the end of the baseball season, the show was reworked into El chiste camel, with the cast remaining the same.

 His breakthrough came in 1964 when actor-turned-producer Paquito Cordero offered him the role of host for a new television program, El Show de las 12, on Telemundo Channel 2.
 The program first aired in January 1965.
 In the years that followed, Miró became a teen idol in Puerto Rico.
+Miró wrote the script for Paquito Cordero's El curandero del pueblo (1968) starring Adalberto Rodríguez.
 He incorporated comedy into his hosting, a style that earned him recognition from television critics.
 During the 1960s, 1970s, and 1980s, he expanded his career by hosting other programs produced by Cordero, including Noche de Gala, Salsa, Sabado en la Noche, and Adelante Juventud.

 In 1989, El Show de las 12 introduced a gossip segment titled La Condesa del Bochinche ("The Countess of Gossip"), featuring professional ventriloquist Kobbo Santarrosa and his puppet character of the same name.
 The segment became the most-watched part of the program.
 Its popularity led to the character—later renamed La Comay—being given its own show on Telemundo, titled Xclusivo, with Miró as host.
 The program remained successful throughout the 1990s until Santarrosa moved to WAPA-TV in 1999.
 Although Santarrosa invited Miró to join him as co-host of the new program, SuperXclusivo, Miró declined out of loyalty to Telemundo and to Cordero.

 Miró was one of the few Puerto Rican television personalities who worked almost exclusively for Telemundo throughout his career.
 He remained with the network until 2010, when he was hired by Puerto Rico TV to host El Show de Eddie Miró.
 In 2014, he joined WAPA America's El Tiempo Es Oro as a comedian in sketch segments.